The X200 and a half saga

 But…

-But when it came to travelling I was craving something lighter, something more portable like a 12’’ Thinkpad B^))
+But when it came to travelling I was craving something lighter, something more portable, like a 12’’ Thinkpad for example :)

 Also the T430 hinges have this problem where they break and its a pain to replace them.

-And so, like the Don Corleone to the undertaker Bonasera, I asked him for a favour…For the X200 to come into my possesion for some time.
+And so, like the Don Corleone to the undertaker Bonasera, I asked Martim for a favour…For the X200 to come into my possesion for some time.

 Altough I like to joke that the T430 was my back and leg workout, I soon understood why the classic X-series is so famous - this guy is seriously ultra portable, I don’t even feel it in my bag!
 Its amazing!